consilience/laravel-message-flow/README.md

     ],
 ```

-Next, we would want to create a new redis connection for the message flow:
+Next, we want to create a new redis connection for the message flow:
 ```php
     // you can give this any name other than your application name 'messenger' => [